life-itself/community/vault/setting-the-world-to-rights-residency.md

 The dismissive attitude towards big discussions was a hallmark of post-modernity — defined by acceptance of lives that we don’t believe in.
 The next cultural era is starting as business-as-usual, politics-as-usual, and thinking-as-usual have lost their aura of invincibility.
 Come and join us in preparing for your perspective, imagination and emotion for the exciting times ahead!

 Emotionally, we will also prepare ourselves to be open-minded with embodied practices and bohmian dialoguing.
 We will deal with the resistance to imagining a better world because this creates disappointment with life as it is.
-The ideal participants will be looking to use the conversations to help fuel their own decisions about how they persoanlly will be part of something larger.

 The Arc of the residency will move over the weeks from the immediate threats of the polycrisis and misinformation (in the first two weeks) to the wider arc of cultural change.
 It will start with a sense of grounding, and a focus on climate change.